 Mark Isaacs’ first symphony, commissioned by former media executive Kim Williams AM, was premiered by the Queensland Symphony Orchestra in 2013, and the TV program of the premiere – which Mark co-produced – has been screened on Foxtel in Australia and Sky TV in New Zealand.
-He composed his second symphony in 2017.

 Isaacs premiered his solo piano cycle Children’s Songs at the 2012 Adelaide Festival and recorded it for international release on the New York label Soundbrush Records.
 Children’s Songs was hailed by classical music luminary Vladimir Ashkenazy as a “wonderful cycle [that] is highly inventive and inspiring”.

 For more information please visit the Mark Isaacs website.